flammie/omorfi/docs/file-formats.markdown

----
-layout: default
-title: Omorfi I/O file formats
+# Omorfi file formats

----
+*Outdated*

 # Introduction

 Handling file formats and taggings in NLP programs is troublesome.
 In omorfi we have used a lot of small python scripts and snippets for this.
 Eventually we will converge towards doing conversions n:1 and 1:m  formats, instead of n:m directly pairwise...

 Formats already found in real world and need to be supported are following: